Women in the Church

 The controversy over Junia is not just about a name—it's about how we interpret Scripture regarding women in ministry.
 Whether Junia was an official apostle or simply a highly respected leader, she was a significant figure in the early church.

 Jesus affirmed women: He had female disciples (e.g., Mary Magdalene) and appeared first to women after His resurrection.
-New Testament examples: Women like Phoebe (Romans 16:1–2), Junia (Romans 16:7), and Priscilla (Acts 18:26) were active in early Christian leadership.
+New Testament examples: Women like Phoebe (Romans 16:1–2), Junia (Romans 16:7), and Priscilla (Acts 18:26) were active in the early Christian Church.
 Galatians 3:28: “There is neither male nor female, for you are all one in Christ Jesus” suggests equality in ministry.

 Greet Andronicus and Junia, my kinsfolk and fellow prisoners, who are outstanding among the apostles, and who also were in Christ before me."
 (Romans 16:7, NASB)